SETAP-2NDYEAR/flashcards_documentation/docs/source/login.rst

 A new user has to sign up , providing a valid email and password.
-If the provided email is not in the right format[xxxxx@xxxxx.xxx] , the system will display an error : “Invalid email”. if the provided email has already been used , the system will display an error : “Error”.
+If the provided email is not in the right format[xxxxx@xxxxx.xxx] , the system will display an error : “Invalid email”.
-There are no restrictions to the password format.
+If the provided email has already been used , the system will display an error : “Email already in use”.
+If the provided password is not at least 6 characters long, the system will display an error : "Password must be 6 characters".
+If the provided username is not less than 25 characters long, the system will display an error : "Name must be 25 characters or less".

 Once registration and authentication is completed for a new user.
 The user details are added to the Firebase database and a new set of default flashcards are created.